frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/google_contacts.md

 The following should be noted when creating new contacts in ERPNext from Google Contacts:
 - All the contacts present in Google Contacts will be synchronised to ERPNext.
-	- If any of the Google Contact have multiple Email Ids associated with them, new Contact will be created in ERPNext for each Email Id.
+- If any of the Google Contacts has multiple Email IDs associated with it, new ERPNext contacts will be created each Email ID.